magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/notifications.md

 Let's consider an example with the following event: failed to start MQTT Integration.

-The notification in ThingsBoard may look like this:
+The notification in IoT Hub may look like this:

 ![image](/images/user-guide/notifications/templates/templates-integration-lifecycle-event-pe.png)
 {% endif %}

 #### Edge connection

-The Edge connection template is used to send notifications about changes in the connection status between ThingsBoard and the Edge.
+The Edge connection template is used to send notifications about changes in the connection status between IoT Hub and the Edge.

 Available template parameters: